bahrus/be-gingerly/README.md

 `
 ```

 While the example above so far poses no issues, we start to immediately get a sense of unease the moment we need to start performing intimate actions on individual rows / items of the view model.
 How do we get access to the view model item associated with the row?
 We start inventing ways to handle this, with id's, lots of ugly look ups, etc.  So we could have the fleeting thought "Hey, why don't I create a web component to contain each row, that can encapsulate the view model for each item of the list"?
 But of course the HTML decorum for tables doesn't allow us to do that.

 I would venture that this problem space accounts for part of the appeal that frameworks bring to the table, beyond what can be handled by custom elements alone.
 Lack of an interoperable solution to this fundamental problem may be partly to blame for causing this  framework "lock-in."
 We need an interoperable solution to this problem.

+If we can solve this solution in a powerful way, we could then go back to other scenarios where HTML decorum would allow for Shadowless containers, but with the ambiguity of responsibility issue listed above, and see if using a non visual view model custom element as our general solution, that can then circumvent some of the sticky questions regarding division of responsibility.

 The new approach this enhancement takes is to work in conjunction with recent enhancements to the [DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)#what-do-we-mean-by-hostish), which does the following: